lchenn/linchen04.github.io/_posts/2014-10-21-learning-guava.md

             System.out.format("%s sleep done%n", name);
         }

         /**
-         * DeadEvent is used to hand all the Events which are posted to this EventListener */
+         * DeadEvent is used to hand all the Events
+         * which are posted to this EventListener,
+         * but they are handled by other Subscribe methods.
+         */
         @Subscribe
         public void onEvent(DeadEvent de) {